-Visit Iliffe Yard & you’ll see that once again this area of Southwark is in the process of redevelopment & regeneration.
+Visit Iliffe Yard and you’ll see that once again this area of Southwark is in the process of redevelopment and regeneration.

-There is the recently completed Strata Tower, nicknamed the ‘Shaver’.
-Opposite the Newington Library & the Cuming Museum are a number of new high rise residential developments, with more under construction.
-Other housing & commercial initiatives will soon replace many of the buildings that were part of the Elephant & Castle regeneration scheme of post-war & 1960s London.
+There is the recently completed Strata Tower, nicknamed the ‘Shaver’, and opposite the Newington Library and the Cuming Museum are a number of new high rise residential developments, with more under construction.
+Other housing and commercial initiatives will soon replace many of the buildings that were part of the Elephant and Castle regeneration scheme of post-war and 1960s London.

-In 1896 Charlie Chaplin, aged seven & his elder brother Sydney, were here for a short time until they were transfered to a special ‘Poor Law Residential School’ for workhouse children.
+In 1896 Charlie Chaplin, aged seven, and his elder brother Sydney, were here for a short time until they were transfered to a special ‘Poor Law Residential School’ for workhouse children.
 Author Mary Boast describes Chaplin, as one of the best loved Walworth ‘notables’.
-Others include Michael Caine, Michael Faraday, Charles Babbage, Mary Wollstonecraft, Elizabeth Siddall, Robert Browning, John Ruskin, Samuel Palmer & George Tinworth.
+Others include Michael Caine, Michael Faraday, Charles Babbage, Mary Wollstonecraft, Elizabeth Siddall, Robert Browning, John Ruskin, Samuel Palmer and George Tinworth.